TRU-SPEC: Marketing

-While ATLANCO has many civilian customers, its principal market consists of domestic and foreign military, police, fire, homeland security, and other public safety officials.
+While Atalnco has many civilian customers, its principal market consists of domestic and foreign military, police, fire, homeland security, and other public safety officials.

 In 2011, actor and retired Marine drill instructor R. Lee Ermey became the official spokesperson for TRU-SPEC, and assisted in the design of a new line of tactically-inspired apparel.

-5IVE STAR GEAR
+5ive Star Gear

-TRU-SPEC's sister brand, 5IVE STAR GEAR, consists of military surplus, outdoor sports, camping, hunting, survivalist, and other rugged outdoor gear for the traditional ATLANCO customer.
+Tru-spec's sister brand, 5ive Star Gear, consists of military surplus, outdoor sports, camping, hunting, survivalist, and other rugged outdoor gear for the traditional ATLANCO customer.